 Packaging: C. Virtual Boy cartridges were sold in small boxes similar in size to Gameboy Advance titles.
 Likewise there's nothing notable about the small manuals.

-Games: B+.
-For a system that was DOA (Dead On Arrival), the Virtual Boy library contains some surprisingly strong titles.
+Library: B+.
+For a system that was pretty much dead on arrival, the Virtual Boy library contains some surprisingly strong titles.
 Most are easy-to-play, arcade-style games best consumed in small doses.
 Mario Clash, Galactic Pinball, and Wario World combine time-tested gameplay with nifty 3D effects.
 Virtual League Baseball, Mario Tennis, and Teleroboxer deliver rock-solid sports action, albeit single-player only.
 Despite its limited selection, the Virtual Boy probably has a higher proportion of quality games than any other console.

 Collectability: C. This is an ideal system for collectors, offering a unique game experience unlike anything you've played before.
 It's quite possible to collect all of its 15 games.
 Since my initial review however the system has become somewhat rare and can be somewhat expensive to acquire.

 Innovations: 3D LED graphics, dual-pad controller, surround sound

 Pros and Cons:

 + A very unique and immersive game experience